 Now click "Save and calculate totals".
 Blue shade fields are now calculated.
 When all is done correctly you can click "Back to the view of reporting forms".

-Please note that if you have paid for company registration and virtual office from your own pocket and would like to be reimbursed by the company your P&L sheet should reflect that.
-This would not make it dormant accounts any more and you should seek advice from a qualified accountant.
+Please note that if you have paid for company registration and virtual office from your own pocket and would like to be reimbursed by the company your balance sheet and P&L sheet should reflect that.
+This in turn would make your equity negative if no sales were recorded, so we do not recommend doing it unless you have some sales to balance the equity with.

-14. Labour expenses can be saved with no data inserted under the assumption that no persons were employed.
+14. Labour expenses can be saved with correct zeros inserted under the assumption that no persons were employed.
 Click save and "Back to the view of reporting forms".
+You would not see an error like here if the zeros are located correctly.

 15. Now comes the last note, related parties.
 Here you need to insert 2500 euros of receivables that you/shareholders owe the company as the share capital has not been paid yet.
 When done click "Save and display general view".

-17. Here we choose "No economic activiy was performed" and click Save and "Back to the main view of the report".
+17. Here we choose "No economic activity was performed" and click Save and "Back to the main view of the report".

-19. Before siging enter the date today and click Save.
+19. Before signing enter the date today and click Save.
 Then click "Add a digital signature to the report".
-After this you can click "Continue to the next step".
+After this, you can click "Continue to the next step".

 20. Now you can download the signed report files in Estonian and English for your archive and submit the report to the register.
 When the submission is successfully received you should get an email notification from the Business Register.